 Resistance bands have made a comeback in a big way in recent years, partially due to better materials that won’t snap and break and are resistant to degradation over time.

-This portable home gym folds in half (as all portable things should) into a narrow briefcase-like shape with a handle that makes it easy to port around.
+This portable home gym fold up platform turns into a narrow briefcase-like shape with a handle that makes it easy to port around.

 It’s so tiny that you don’t need a dedicated gym room to do it.
 Throw this sucker in the trunk of your car and take it to the park.
 Take it to the bus stop to fit in those reps while you wait.
 Heck, take it to church!